LefterisKR/pollfish_project/README.md

 In order to execute each one, cd in the folder and run the bash file **start.sh** in the way described before.

-In order for everything to work as intented is is import to have zookeper server running, kafka server running running on **topic named "logfile"**, cassandra single node cluste up and running.
+In order for everything to work as intented is is import to have zookeper server running, kafka server running running on **topic named "logfile"**, cassandra single node cluster up and running.